Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Ablations

-We ablate the strength of augmentations and find that $p\in[0.1,0.3]$ is generally a good setting.
-As previously discussed, though \bgrm~is more (Out-of-Distribution) OOD than \bgrand, the presence of negatives in the queue $Q$ with (gray) backgrounds similar to $q$ offsets this and results in better performance than \bgrand~across all augmentation strengths, see Table \ref{tab:moco_bg_aug_strength_A}.
+We ablate the strength of background augmentations and find that $p\in[0.1,0.3]$ is generally a good setting.
+For \moco, as previously discussed, though \bgrm~is more (Out-of-Distribution) OOD than \bgrand, the presence of negatives in the queue $Q$ with (gray) backgrounds similar to $q$ offsets this and results in better performance than \bgrand~across all augmentation strengths, see Table \ref{tab:moco_bg_aug_strength_A}.

-As discussed in the main text, \bgswaps~overcomes the OOD issue by using cached random backgrounds in $q$ and $k+$ with a probability $p_{\text{pos}}$ and including an additional negative whose background matches $q$ with a probability $p_{\text{neg}}$.
-As can be seen in Table \ref{tab: moco_bg_aug_strength_B}, this results in substantially improved performance at every level of $p_{\text{pos}}$.
-Performance is more sensitive to $p_{\text{pos}}$ than to $p_{\text{neg}}$ and $p_{\text{pos}}=p_{\text{neg}}$ is generally a reasonable setting.
+As discussed in Section \ref{sec:bgswap_ablations}, \bgswaps~overcomes the OOD issue of \bgrm~by using cached random natural backgrounds in $q$ and $k^+$ with a probability $p_{\text{pos}}$ and additionally includes an extra negative whose background matches $q$ with a probability $p_{\text{neg}}$.
+As can be seen in Table \ref{tab: moco_bg_aug_strength_B}, this results in substantially improved performance at each level of $p_{\text{pos}}$ over the corresponding level of \bgrand.
+Performance is more sensitive to $p_{\text{pos}}$ than to $p_{\text{neg}}$ and \ppos$\simeq$\pneg~is generally a reasonable setting.
 Performance as a function of augmentation strength for BYOL and SwAV are shown in Tables \ref{tab: byol_aug_strength} and \ref{tab: swav_aug_strength}.
+In all of the above ablations, $\text{FG}_{\text{min}}=0$, i.e. no constraints were imposed on \texttt{RRC} regarding the foreground.